 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 This Magnolia Bakery Banana Pudding recipe is the real deal!
-Easy homemade banana pudding made of fluffy mousse layered, sliced bananas and Nilla Wafers.
+An easy homemade banana pudding made with fluffy mousse, sliced bananas, and Nilla Wafers.

 Magnolia Bakery’s Banana Pudding

-This easy banana pudding recipe is one of the best things I brought back from NYC.
+This easy banana pudding recipe is one of the best things I brought back from a recent trip to NYC.
 Even though I was visiting for my bachelorette party, I made time to visit the famous Magnolia Bakery.
 And boy am I glad I did!

-My trip to New York feels like it was light years ago.
 I went in early August and I’ve been waiting to share this Magnolia Bakery Banana Pudding recipe ever since.
 It is so good you won’t be able to stop eating it.
 I ate the entire cup of banana pudding on my way back to the hotel, and though it meant I had to squeeze into the dress for my party it was so worth it.
 It’s so freaking good!
-Now I am obsessed.

 Trying Magnolia Bakery’s banana pudding has been on my dessert bucket list for quite some time.
 I’m so glad I finally did it.
 But then of course that meant I wanted to keep on eating it once I got home.
 That’s where this recipe comes in.

-This Is My Take On The Famous Magnolia Bakery Banana Pudding
+This is My Take on the Famous Magnolia Bakery Recipe

 This is technically not the “true” copycat of the Magnolia’s Bakery recipe that they published in their cookbook.
 It’s an adaption – a mild one but still an adaption.
 The thing that makes their pudding so swoon-worthy is the sweetened condensed milk in the pudding.
 Oh heck yes!

 I was surprised to learn they use instant vanilla pudding in their recipe.
 It still has layers of fresh banana along with the vanilla pudding and whipped cream